sayan1999/linux-bluetooth-connect/README.md

 # linux_bt_connect
-A script that helps connect from to a bluetooth device fast with a known device ssid
+A script that helps fast connect to a bluetooth device with a known device ssid.

 ## Dependencies
 You need to have bluetoothctl package and python(both python2 and python3 are compatible) package installed